luisgsilva950/research-cpp-zearruela-robot/README.md

 Detailed documentation and explanations of the code can be found in the following files:

-- `Ze_Arruela.ino`: The main Arduino sketch file containing the robot control logic.
+- `ze_arruela.ino`: The main Arduino sketch file containing the robot control logic.
 - `DCMotor.h` and `DCMotor.cpp`: Class definition and implementation for the DC motor control.
 - `HCSR04.h` and `HCSR04.cpp`: Class definition and implementation for the ultrasonic sensor.